IriLrnr/ProjetoFinalJB/report/report.md

 ![](../figs/species/number_spp_V2_2.png)

-In this last simulation, the number of species looks sigmoidal, but it explodes, and the positioning is still agglutinating, even if less, so problem not solved.
+In this last simulation, the number of species looks sigmoidal, but it explodes, and the positioning is still clustering, even if less, so problem not solved.

 To me, the most weird part is that the reproduction functions are very similar in what they do, but they output very different results.
-The `ReproductionP` seems like a more classy option, but tbe results are worse in terms of curve shape and agglutination, and only better in population fluctiation and total number of species formed.
+The `ReproductionP` seems like a more classy option, but tbe results are worse in terms of curve shape and clustering, and only better in population fluctiation and total number of species formed.

 Continuing with the analysis, a problem was found in `ReproductionP`.